Cryogenic Rocket Propulsion

 In parallel to the progress of the first two tests, the spark torch ignitor system will be developed and tested.
 The main goal is to obtain a highly reliable ignitor.
 This is a main goal for the team as there will be only a limited number of opportunities to test a complete assembly of our engine or to launch a rocket.
 If the ignition of the rocket engine fails, a complete test or launch campaign can be delayed.
 As these campaigns are often conducted at remote locations, the ability to postpone is often very limited.

 After successful testing of the subsystems, the cryogenics team will move on to the last milestone.
 A fully assembled engine will be readied for testing.
 On a dedicated test site with sufficient safety precautions and features, we can test our cryogenic rocket engine with the LOX and bio-ethanol propellants.
 During these tests, we can measure many important performance parameters such as the thrust level, thermal data of the combustion chamber, combustion stability and more.

 ERIKS is an international industrial service provider offering a wide range of high-quality mechanical engineering components and associated technical and logistics services.
 ERIKS is helping DARE in the development of the cryogenic rocket engine feed system.

 Air Liquide is a French multinational company that supplies industrial gases to a variety of industries.
 Air Liquide is supporting the cryogenics project by supplying a dewar flask for the storage of LOX and also a supply of LOX.

-Advanced Lightweight Engineering Delft is a company that specialises in the design, development and production of lightweight structures.
-ALE supports DARE by giving lightweight design and simulation advice and additionally is providing a testing facility for the Cryogenics team’s cold-flow tank pressurisation test.
+Advanced Lightweight Engineering Delft is a company that specializes in the design, development and production of lightweight structures.
+ALE supports DARE by giving lightweight design and simulation advice and additionally is providing a testing facility for the Cryogenics team’s cold-flow tank pressurization test.